epinzur/ragulate/README.md

     ingest              Run an ingest pipeline
     query               Run an query pipeline
-    compare             Compare results from 2 (or more) recipes
+    compare             Compare results from 2 (or more) recipes run                 Run an experiment from a config file
 ```

 ### Example

 For the examples below, we will use the example experiment [open_ai_chunk_size_and_k.py](open_ai_chunk_size_and_k.py)
 and see how the RAG metrics change for changes in `chunk_size` and `k` (number of documents retrieved).

+There are two ways to run Ragulate to run an experiment.
+Either define an experiment with a config file or execute it manually step by step.

+#### Via Config File

+**Note: Running via config file is a new feature and it is not as stable as running manually.**

+1. Create a yaml config file with a similar format to the example config: [example_config.yaml](example_config.yaml).
+This defines the same test as shown manually below.

+1. Execute it with a single command:

+    ```
+    ragulate run example_config.yaml
+    ```

+    This will:
+    * Download the test datasets
+    * Run the ingest pipelines
+    * Run the query pipelines
+    * Output an analysis of the results.

+#### Manually

 1. Download a dataset.
 See available datasets here: https://llamahub.ai/?tab=llama_datasets
   * If you are unsure where to start, recommended datasets are: